seeyew/postfix/README.md

 7. Save the result into datafiles/<inputfile name>.result

 # File Structure
-main.py - the backbone of the project.
-This is where most logic resides. datahelper.py - a file with helper methods. run.sh - bash file that runs various input files. data_generator.py - a helpful tool that allows me to generate input files. requirements.txt - A list of required dependecies generated using pigar. test.py - file for future unit tests! datafiles - folder that contains input and validation files.
+1. main.py - the backbone of the project.
+This is where most logic resides.
+2. datahelper.py - a file with helper methods.
+3. scripts/run.sh - bash file that runs various input files in the scripts folder.
+4. datafiles - folder that contains input and validation files.
 Output files are saved in this folder.
+5. datafiles/data_generator.py - a helpful tool that allows me to generate input files.
+6. requirements.txt - A list of required dependecies generated using pigar.
+7. test.py - file for future unit tests!

 # Considerations
 1. Using Pandas DataFrame because I like their functionalities in dealing with messsy and missing data.